-If employees do not want health insurance coverage through the State Group Health Insurance program, they may be eligible to receive a stipend of up to $2,000 (Opt-Out Incentive) by opting out of State Group Health Insurance.
+If you do not need health insurance coverage through the State Group Health Insurance program, you may be eligible for up to a $2,000 Opt-Out Incentive.

-The Opt-Out Incentive does not carry over from year to year.
+The Opt-Out Incentive election does not carry over from year to year.
 It must be re-elected each year during Annual Benefits Enrollment.

 - Taxable.
-The $2,000 Opt-Out Incentive is taxable.
+The Opt-Out Incentive is taxable.

 Forms & Resources